department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 Used to provide helpful information or something that warrants a user’s attention.
 Not used for negative consequences.

-{% include storybook-preview.html story="components-va-alert--default" %}
+{% include storybook-preview.html story="components-va-alert--default" link_text="va-alert" %}

 ### Warning alert

 Used to warn a user, such as when there are negative consequences, and when something has gone wrong.

-{% include storybook-preview.html story="components-va-alert--warning" %}
+{% include storybook-preview.html story="components-va-alert--warning" link_text="va-alert" %}

 ### Success alert

 Used to indicate success.

-{% include storybook-preview.html story="components-va-alert--success" %}
+{% include storybook-preview.html story="components-va-alert--success" link_text="va-alert" %}

 ### Error alert

 Used when there is a problem or something destructive is about to occur.

-{% include storybook-preview.html story="components-va-alert--error" %}
+{% include storybook-preview.html story="components-va-alert--error" link_text="va-alert" %}

 ### Sign in or tool prompt

 Used to prompt a user to sign in, create an account, or launch an online tool to access certain information.

-{% include storybook-preview.html story="components-va-alert--sign-in-or-tool-prompt" %}
+{% include storybook-preview.html story="components-va-alert--sign-in-or-tool-prompt" link_text="va-alert" %}

 ## Examples - Default variations